-UC Davis Medical Center is the designated online medical control base station for Sacramento and the surrounding county’s EMS providers.
+UC Davis Medical Center is the designated online medical control base station for Sacramento and the surrounding counties’ EMS providers.
 During the PGY3 EMS rotation, residents ride along with ground EMS units and also have the option to fly with one of the regional aeromedical helicopter transport companies.

 The medical center is the site of the Northern California Regional Poison Control Center.
 Residents rotate on the medical toxicology service in the PGY3 year and take calls in the center facilitating care for adults and children from all over California.

 The emergency department is a state-of-the-art facility with 68 designated patient beds.
 Located in the Trauma and Emergency Services Pavilion complex, which opened in October 2010, it also has a dedicated pediatric area within the main ED, in-department radiology services, STAT laboratory facilities, adjacent cardiac catheterization and interventional radiology suites, and trauma resuscitation rooms that connect to operating theaters by elevator.
 The patient population is comprised of general adult and pediatric medical patients, tertiary referral from surrounding hospitals, and the full range of blunt and penetrating adult and pediatric trauma patients.
-Residents receive ample hands-on experience with management of acutely ill and injured patients including advanced airway management, critical trauma and medical resuscitation, psychiatric stabilization, precipitous delivery, and many other types of general emergent conditions.
+Residents receive ample hands-on experience managing acutely ill and injured patients including advanced airway management, critical trauma and medical resuscitation, psychiatric stabilization, precipitous delivery, and many other types of emergency conditions.
 UC Davis Medical Center provides a substantial amount of the care to Sacramento’s underinsured patients; however, the hospital enjoys a much higher level of ancillary care support than generally exists at other urban hospitals.

 South Sacramento Kaiser Emergency Department is located near Elk Grove, just south of downtown Sacramento.
 The ED treats approximately 130,000 patients per year and is a Level 2 trauma center, providing residents with the experience of a community-based emergency department within a managed health care system.
 In addition to ED rotations, residents are hosted on several off-service rotations in each of the three PGY years.
-The clinical experience at Kaiser Hospital is complementary to clinical experience at UC Davis.
+The clinical experience at Kaiser is complementary to the clinical experience at UC Davis.
 Training within different payment model systems is advantageous for training physicians for future practice in a managed care environment.